-If you’re looking to build topical authority in your subject area, there’s no better way to accomplish this than by creating a content hub.
+If you’re looking to build topical authority in your subject area, there’s no better way to accomplish this than by creating a content hub (just check out the impact in our topical authority case study).

 Whether you’re just starting out or looking to increase the value of your existing content, you should always be thinking about the broader strategy and how individual pages tie into the rest of the content ecosystem.